ShubhamBaghel309/AI-Powered-Resume-Tailoring-Tool/README.md

 ## **Features**
 1. **Resume Parsing**
-   - Extracts content from PDF and DOCX resumes using `pdfminer` and `python-docx`.
+   - Extracts content from PDF and DOCX resumes using `pdfminer` .

 2. **Job Description Processing**
-   - Scrapes and extracts structured job requirements using `LangChain`, WebBaseLoader, and BeautifulSoup.
+   - Scrapes and extracts structured job requirements using `LangChain`, WebBaseLoader.

 3. **Semantic Skill Matching**
    - Matches resume content with job requirements using `sentence-transformers` and `cosine similarity` for context-aware matching.